LEAGUE: Guided Skill Learning and Abstraction for Long-Horizon Manipulation: Introduction

-In this work, we introduce \Ours (\textbf{LE}arning and \textbf{A}bstraction with \textbf{GU}idanc\textbf{E}), an \emph{integrated task planning and skill learning} framework that learns to solve and generalize across long-horizon tasks. \Ours harnesses the merits of the two research paradigms discussed above.
+In this work, we introduce \Ours (\textbf{LE}arning and \textbf{A}bstraction with \textbf{GU}idanc\textbf{E}), an \emph{integrated task planning and skill learning} framework that learns to solve and generalize across long-horizon tasks (See Fig.~\ref{fig:overview}). \Ours harnesses the merits of the two research paradigms discussed above.
 Starting with a task planner that is equipped with skills that are easy to implement (e.g., \texttt{reaching}), \Ours continuously grows the skill set \emph{in-situ} using a DRL-based learner.
-The intermediate goals in a task plan are prescribed as reward for the learner to acquire and refine skills, and the mastered skills are used to reach the initial states of the new skills.
-Moreover, \Ours leverages the action operator definition, i.e., the preconditions and the effects, to determine a reduced state space for each learned skill, akin to the concept of information hiding in feudal learning~\cite{dayan1992feudal,vezhnevets2017feudal}.
+The intermediate goals in a task plan are prescribed as rewards for the learner to acquire and refine skills, and the mastered skills are used to reach the initial states of the new skills.
+Moreover, \Ours leverages the action operator definition, i.e., the preconditions and the effects, to determine a reduced state space for each learned skill, akin to the concept of information hiding in feudal learning~\cite{vezhnevets2017feudal}.
 The key idea is to \emph{abstract away} task-irrelevant features to make the learned skills modular and reusable.
-Together, the result is a virtuous cycle where the task planner guides skill learning and abstraction, and the learner continuously expands the set of tasks that the overall system can perform.
+Together, the result is a \emph{virtuous cycle} where the task planner guides skill learning and abstraction, and the learner continuously expands the set of tasks that the system can solve.

-We conduct empirical studies on three challenging long-horizon manipulation tasks built on the Robosuite simulation framework~\cite{robosuite2020}.
+We conduct empirical studies on four challenging long-horizon manipulation tasks built on the Robosuite simulation framework~\cite{robosuite2020}.
 We show that \Ours is able to outperform state-of-the-art hierarchical reinforcement learning methods~\cite{nasiriany2022maple} by a large margin.
-We also highlight that our method can achieve strong generalization to new task goals and even task domains by reusing and adapting learned skills.
-As a result, \Ours can solve a challenging simulated coffee making task where competitive baselines fall flat.
+We also highlight that our method can achieve strong generalization to new task goals and even domains by reusing and adapting learned skills.
+As a result, \Ours can solve a challenging simulated coffee-making task where competitive baselines fall flat.
+We also demonstrate a LEAGUE system trained in simulation on a physical Franka Emika Panda robot.